AdobeDocs/campaign.en/help/v8/send/sms/smpp-external-account.md

 ## Mapping of encodings {#mapping-encodings}

-Please see the SMS text encoding section below for details about text encoding.
+Please see the [SMS text encoding section](sms-channel.md#sms-text-encoding) for details about text encoding.

 This setting allows to define a custom encoding mapping, different from the specification.
 You will be able to declare a list of encodings, along with their data_coding value.
 The MTA will try to encode using the first encoding in the list; if it fails, it tries to use the next encoding on the list, etc...
 If no encoding can be used to encode the message, an error will happen.
 Once the encoding is found, the MTA will create the SUBMIT_SM PDU with the encoded text and the data_coding field set with the value specified in the table.